GRAAL-Research/poutyne/docs/source/examples/classification_and_regression.rst

 Evaluation
 ==========

 As you have also noticed from the training logs, in this try we achieved the best performance (considering the validation loss) at the 15th epoch.
 The weights of the network for the corresponding epoch have been automatically saved by the `Experiment` function and we use these parameters to evaluate our algorithm visually.
-Hence,  we take advantage of evaluate function of Poutyne, and apply it to the validation dataset.
+For this purpose, we utulize the load_checkpoint method and set its argument to `best` to load the best weights of the model automatically.
+Finally,  we take advantage of the `evaluate` function of Poutyne, and apply it to the validation dataset.
 It provides us the predictions as well as the ground-truth for comparison, in case of need.

 .. code-block:: python

-    model = Model(network, optimizer, loss_function, device=device)
+    exp.load_checkpoint('best')
-    model.load_weights('./two_task_example/checkpoint.ckpt')
+    model = exp.model
-    loss, predictions, Ground_Truth = model.evaluate_generator(valid_dataloader, callbacks=callbacks, return_pred=True, return_ground_truth=True)
+    loss, predictions, Ground_Truth = model.evaluate_generator(valid_dataloader, return_pred=True, return_ground_truth=True)

 The ``callbacks`` feature also records the training logs. we can use this information to monitor and analyze the training process.